A Co-op of North American Passive House Professionals

 André holds graduate degrees from German and U.S. universities in engineering and architecture.
 He is a Certified Passive House Designer (CPHD), a PHI-accredited building Certifier, a Passive House trainer, a board member and Vice Chair of the Canadian Passive House Institute West (CanPHI-West), a board member of the North American Passive House Network (NAPHN), and a member of the International Passive House Association (iPHA).

 Through his Harrmann Consulting Andre provides design support, energy modelling and certification services for Passive House projects in Canada.
 As Project Manager for the University of British Columbia (UBC) he facilitates construction projects to achieve UBC’s energy conservation targets.
-Through CertiPHIers Cooperative, Andre is available to certify buildings both in Canada and the U.S.

 André has advised on several single family and multi-unit residential buildings to achieve the international Passive House standard.
 He is familiar with the latest developments of the standard and has recently compiled all formulas and information relevant for Passive House in a handy compendium available at Harrmann Consulting.